-Related requirements, common for all Clouditor's components
+3.1.1.1.3 Related requirements, common for all Clouditor's components

-The relevant requirements from Deliverable D5.2 [4] are listed below with a brief description of how they are implemented.
-The requirements are grouped by components of Clouditor.
+The relevant requirements from Deliverable D5.2 [3] are listed below with a brief description of how they are implemented.
+The requirements are grouped by each Clouditor component.